astronomer/docs/astro/cloud-ide/run-sql.md

 - An IDE project and pipeline.
 See [Step 2: Create a pipeline](/astro/cloud-ide/quickstart.md#step-2-create-a-pipeline).
 - For Warehouse SQL cells, you need:
     - A database connection.
-See [Configure Airflow connections](/astro/cloud-ide/configure-project-environment.md#configure-airflow-connections).
+See [Configure Apache Airflow® connections](/astro/cloud-ide/configure-project-environment.md#configure-airflow-connections).
     - Write permissions to the data warehouse in your database connection.

 ## Choose a SQL cell type